I have been looking at them for two years, and they are booming as you read this.

 — You, right now

-Here is where the smart contracts come into play: anyone can have a copy of the file, but only you, as the owner of the NFT, can prove the ownership of the piece, because it’s written forever in the immutable blockchain, and that specific NFT can only be found in your wallet.
+Here is where the smart contracts come into play: anyone can have a copy of the file, but only you, as the owner of the NFT can sell it, and that specific NFT can only be found in your wallet.
+This is sufficient proof of ownership.
+However, depending on the code in the contract, functions could be programmed into the smart contract that could allow the deployer of said smart contract to “move” an NFT from a wallet into another without the wallet owner’s consent.

-Please check out this article written a few days ago for more insight about NFTs and the music industry.
+Please check out this article for a deeper insight about NFTs and the music industry.

 How to start as a musician with NFTs and cryptocurrencies?